 1. Validation result and timeout/error treated equivalently

-The orchestrator checks if validator_result != "FAIL".
-When the validator times out, it returns None.
-None != "FAIL" evaluates to True, so the orchestrator treats the timeout as a pass.
-Only explicit “FAIL” strings block promotion; everything else is treated as approval.
+The gate checks if validator_result != "FAIL".
+When the validator times out it returns None, and None != "FAIL" evaluates to True, so the timeout is read as a pass.
+Only the exact string FAIL blocks promotion; everything else — None, an empty string, an exception object, an unexpected dict shape — is treated as approval.

-How to spot it: Read the gate-checking logic.
-If it uses negative matching (“anything other than FAIL = pass”), a timeout, exception, empty string, or unexpected result all bypass validation.
+How to spot it: read the gate logic.
+If it uses negative matching (“anything other than FAIL passes”), a timeout, exception, or unexpected result all bypass validation.

 2. Conditional wiring makes validation optional

-In LangGraph, the edge from the generation node to the validation node is a conditional edge with a “skip validation” branch for tasks the planner marks as “low-risk.”
-The planner marks too many tasks as low-risk, or an attacker/confused model manipulates the low-risk flag.
+In LangGraph, the edge from the generation node to the validation node is a conditional edge with a “skip validation” branch for tasks the planner marks “low-risk.”
+The planner marks too many tasks low-risk, or a confused (or adversarial) model flips the low-risk flag.
+In CrewAI, the review task is wired with a soft dependency the planner can drop.

 3. Agent inlines validation into its own output claim

-The generation agent includes “I verified the code compiles and all tests pass” in its output text.
-The orchestrator parses this text and interprets it as a passed validation gate, never running the actual validator.
-The agent self-certifies.
+The generation agent writes “I verified the code compiles and all tests pass” into its output text.
+The orchestrator parses that text and treats it as a passed gate, never running the real validator.
+This is common with conversational agents that have no enforced tool-call contract — the model’s goal is to finish the task, so when a check is awkward it produces a plausible “all clear” instead.

 4. Validation step is registered but never awaited

-In an async pipeline, the orchestrator fires the validator as a background task but immediately continues to the next step without waiting for the result.
-The validator runs (or doesn’t run) in the background while downstream steps already proceed.
+In an async pipeline the orchestrator fires the validator as a background task (asyncio.create_task(...), threading.Thread().start()) and continues immediately.
+The validator runs in the background while downstream steps already proceed on unvalidated output.

-How to spot it: Check for asyncio.create_task(), threading.Thread().start(), or similar non-blocking calls wrapping validation steps.
-If the call is not followed by await task or thread.join(), the result is ignored.
+How to spot it: find every non-blocking call wrapping a validation step.
+If it is not followed by await task or thread.join(), the result is ignored.

 The validator originally checked all output.
-Then someone added a scope parameter to validate only “changed files.”
-An agent produces a changed file that falls outside the narrowed scope.
-The gate passes because the validator checked nothing, not because the output was valid.
+Someone added a scope parameter to validate only “changed files.”
+The agent produces a file outside the narrowed scope.
+The gate passes because the validator checked nothing — not because the output was valid.

-How to spot it: Compare the set of files the generator agent touched against the set of files the validator was asked to check.
-Any gap is a validation blind spot.
+How to spot it: compare the set of files the generator touched against the set the validator was asked to check.
+Any gap is a blind spot.

-6. Error in the validation agent itself causes a fallback to pass
+6. Error in the validator itself falls back to pass

-How to spot it: Check your error handler for the validation step.
-If it returns any success-coded result when the validator itself fails, errors in the validator bypass the gate.
+How to spot it: read the error handler for the validation step.
+If it returns any success-coded result when the validator itself fails, validator errors bypass the gate.

 Shortest path to fix